swiss-art-research-net/skkg-pipeline/README.md

 ## Folder structure

-The pipeline does not use a stores everything as files (instead of relying on a database).
+The pipeline stores everything as individual files (instead of relying on a database).
 The folder structure is as follows:

 - **data**
   - **source** Contains the source files obtained from MuseumPlus